Robert Trias: Karate in the U.S.

 In late 1945, shortly before Trias left the Navy in January of the following year, he began teaching martial arts in his backyard.
 He later opened the first public karate school operated by a Caucasian in the United States mainland in Phoenix, Arizona, in 1946.
 Trias served as an officer of the Arizona State Highway Patrol from 1946 to 1961 utilizing his self-defense knowledge on duty and teaching his fellow officers.
 In 1948 he founded the United States Karate Association (USKA), the first karate organization on the American mainland.
 Jointly with John Keehan, Trias hosted the first national karate tournament in the United States, called the 1st World Karate Tournament, at the University of Chicago Fieldhouse in late July 1963 in Chicago, IL.
 This event was re-titled the USKA Nationals in 1966 and the USKA Grand Nationals in 1968.
 His rules for tournament competition are still used today with only slight variation.

-Trias' style was once dubbed, by Trias himself, as Shuri Karate Kenpo, Goju-Shorei-Ryu, and Shorei-Goju ryu though there is no relationship or direct ancestry to the Goju-Ryu currently practiced in Okinawa or the original form of Shorei-ryu once practiced by the Okinawans.
-His style is now referred to as Shuri-ryu to imply roots to traditional karate though his style is much different from any martial art originating from the Okinawan islands.
-It has much more Chinese influence and overtones than Okinawan.
-The naming of his style was as eclectic as the style itself.
-A few US organizations claim to trace their roots to him and the USKA, including the United States Karate-Do Kai, Professional Karate Commission, United States Karate Alliance, International Shuri-Ryu Association, and Kondo No Shokai.
+During the development of his system, Trias utilized various names for his teachings, including Shuri Karate Kenpo, Goju-Shorei-Ryu, and Shorei-Goju Ryu, reflecting a synthesis of Okinawan, Japanese, and Chinese martial arts influences accumulated from the 1940s through the 1980s.
+While Trias identified the traditional Okinawan system of Motobu-Ryu as the foundational core of his curriculum, the style—formally designated as Okinawan Shuri-ryu in 1964 at the suggestion of Japanese masters Yasuhiro Konishi and Makoto Gima—incorporates distinct technical overtones from Chinese Xingyiquan (Hsing-Yi).
+Consequently, martial arts historians and critics have noted technical divergence between Okinawan Shuri-ryu and mainstream Okinawan lineages such as modern Goju-Ryu or historical Shorei-ryu.
+Following Trias's death in 1989, his curriculum and lineage continued to be propagated across the United States through several independent organizations, including the International Shuri-Ryu Association, the United States Karate Alliance, the United States Karate-Do Kai, the Professional Karate Commission, and Kondo No Shokai.